 If you are looking for an intense cardiovascular challenge that will push your limits without boring you to death, you've landed on the right workout.
-This is no equipment cardio that shocks your metabolism into overdrive and gives all of the muscles in your body a good burn.
+This routine is no-equipment cardio that shocks your metabolism into overdrive and gives your body a good overall muscle burn.

 This HIIT workout video is fun because each of the three rounds offers a whole new kind of challenge — each has completely different exercises and interval structures.
 The novelty goes a long way in helping you power through this brutal routine.

-This is an advanced cardio challenge; if you don't have a strong baseline of cardiovascular endurance, work on mastering some of our beginner or intermediate cardio workout videos before you jump straight into this one.
+Important Note: This is an advanced cardio challenge; if you don't have a relatively strong baseline of cardiovascular endurance, work on mastering some of our beginner or intermediate cardio workout videos before you jump straight into this one.
+It's tough!

 Quick Cardio Warm Up

 Cool Down Not Included (so please have a nice cool down chosen for when you're finished)

 HIIT Round One: Descending Ladder — Varying Active Intervals Per Exercise (15 seconds of rest in-between each)